zivsb/blockchain-from-scratch/PROGRESS.md

 # Blockchain from the Ground Up, a Learning Project

+# Week 8
+Start implementing a front end on react and try to deploy the app again.

 # Week 7
-Aim to finish the mining and api algorithm (finalize backend).
-Start looking to deploy the app on a raspberry pi and/or heroku.
+Finalized the API, mining algorithm, and backend as a whole.
+Presented an mvp to the class.
+Multiple attempts to deploy through heroku but resulted in crashes.
+Looked into creating a front end with react.

 # Week 6
 Aim to Implement a transaction miner class that can validate and broadcast a given transaction pool.